 To many, it translates to “doing without”, “too restrictive” even “deprivation.”
 It should be a positive word, not a negative one .
-It should be a way of life and fuel for energy, health and continued feelings of youth.
+It should be a way of life and fuel for energy, health and continued feelings of balance.
 It is something we can control in an uncontrollable world and it is the most important way to control our personal future.
-A poor diet too frequently will result in obesity, lethargy, poor health and ultimately, low self esteem and lowered energy.
+A poor diet too frequently will result in obesity, lethargy, poor health and ultimately, low self esteem lowered energy and even inflammation and disease.
 But, how do you find a healthy diet balance without feeling like you are doing without?

 Sometimes meetings go longer then expected, traffic delays stop us, reservations and friends run late… ALWAYS have healthy options stashed in your bag, your car and your desk.
 Having “go to snacks “on hand are a MUST to help you avoid the office candy stash or quick fast food runs!
 Examples of healthy “go to” snacks to stash are almonds, protein bars, apples, whey protein and a shaker cup, tuna packets, and trail mix.

-Don’t deprive!
-It is ok to have your favorite foods once and a while as long as you don’t over-do it.
+YES it is ok to have your favorite foods once and a while as long as you don’t over-do it.
 I LOVE chocolate and definitely have some most days.
 The key word is “some” 1 small piece of dark chocolate satisfies the craving if I have eaten balanced meals the rest of the day.

 Apply the 80/20 rule.
 If you do what is right 80% of the time, majority rules!